Outc4sted/Ceros-SkiFree/README.md

 * Use of Symbols to create pseudo-private methods (which are also testable)
 * Fixed a bug that triggered when the player crashed and pressed left
 * Added feature where the skier moves faster as the game progresses
+* Integrated TravisCI for automated gh-pages deployment
+* Added a basic score and highscore dashboard
+* Reset the game with space bar

 ## Available Scripts